Gustav III: Politics of an heir apparent

-Coup d'état
+Reign and coup d'état

 At the time of his accession, the Swedish Riksdag held more power than the monarchy, but the Riksdag was bitterly divided between rival parties, the Hats and Caps.
-On his return to Sweden, Gustav III tried unsuccessfully to mediate between the bitterly divided parties.
+On his return to Sweden, Gustav III tried unsuccessfully to mediate between the two groups.
 On 21 June 1771, he opened his first Riksdag with a speech that aroused powerful emotions.
 It was the first time in more than a century that a Swedish king had addressed a Swedish Riksdag in its native tongue.
 He stressed the need for all parties to sacrifice their animosities for the common good, and volunteered, as "the first citizen of a free people," to be the mediator between the contending factions.
 A composition committee was actually formed, but it proved illusory from the first: the patriotism of neither faction was sufficient for the smallest act of self-denial.
 The subsequent attempts of the dominant Caps to reduce him to a roi fainéant (a powerless king), encouraged him to consider a coup d'état.

 Under the sway of the Cap faction, Sweden seemed in danger of falling prey to the political ambitions of Russia.
 It appeared on the point of being absorbed into the Northern Accord sought by the Russian vice-chancellor, Count Nikita Panin.
 It seemed to many that only a swift and sudden coup d'état could preserve Sweden's independence.

 Gustav III was approached by Jacob Magnus Sprengtporten, a Finnish nobleman, who had incurred the enmity of the Caps, with the prospect of a revolution.
 He undertook to seize the fortress of Sveaborg in Finland by a coup de main.
 Once Finland was secured, he intended to embark for Sweden, join up with the king and his friends near Stockholm, and force the estates to accept a new constitution dictated by the king.